Benton Utilities Wastewater Conveyance Department

 MANAGEMENT AND STAFF

-Assisting Mr. Schultz has a staff of ten employees, including a foreman, a utility coordinator, a crew leader, a chief mechanic, a safety coordinator/inspector, a videographer, a utility specialist, and several utility workers.
+The wastewater conveyance department manager is now responsible for overseeing the maintenance and expansion of the Benton Utilities Wastewater Conveyance System.
+He serves under the direction of the General Manager of Benton Utilities.
+He is supported by a staff of ten employees, including a foreman, a utility coordinator, a crew leader, a chief mechanic, a safety coordinator/inspector, a videographer, a utility specialist, and several utility workers.
 These workers perform scheduled line maintenance, respond to blockages within the system, regularly inspect and maintain lift or pump stations, perform point repairs, rehab manholes and lift stations, inspect new construction and repairs, video mains, and do many other necessary tasks to keep the collection system operating properly.
 To do this, they hold numerous credentials including a Wastewater Treatment Operator’s license from ADEQ, a Commercial Driver’s License, along with confined space, competent person, heavy equipment, pesticide, plumbing inspection, and other certifications.
 This staff also responds to system service calls 24 hours a day and 365 days a year.

 Besides a fleet of service vehicles and equipment, this department has a jet-vac truck which has both water jetting and vacuum capabilities.
 It is used to clean and remove debris from sewer mains, catch basins and lift stations throughout the collection system.